axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 |portal-header|

-User Settings in the Axon Ivy Portal
+User Settings in the |ivy| Portal
 ------------------------------------

-When you click on your username in the top right of the Axon Ivy Portal, a menu is shown allowing you to configure the Portal to your personal needs.
+When you click on your username in the top right of the |ivy| Portal, a menu is shown allowing you to configure the Portal to your personal needs.
 These features are described in the following sections below.